nyu-cso-005-fa19/final-prep/README.md

     do {
       lock->turn = me;
     } while (lock->busy);
-    lock->busy = true;
+    lock->busy = 1;
   } while (lock->turn != me);
 }

 void flaky_unlock(flaky_lock_t *lock) {
-    lock->busy = false;
+  lock->busy = 0;
 }
-}
 ```

-* Does this protocol satisfy mutual exclusion?
+* Does this lock implementation satisfy mutual exclusion?
-* Is this protocol deadlock-free?
+* Is this lock implementation deadlock-free?
-* Is this protocol starvation-free?
+* Is this lock implementation starvation-free?

 If your answer is 'No' to any of the questions, describe an execution
 that demonstrates why the property does not hold.

-You may assume that all assignments to shared memory locations execute
+You may assume that all assignments and accesses to shared memory
-atomically.
+locations execute atomically.

 ## Linearizability